ItsCyka2/MyDigital-TV-Modified-/README.md

 ## Needed to do:
  - Changing the format of recorded files from .mtv to .mp4
- - Adding TV Channel Logo from
+ - Adding TV Channel Logo from other countries

 ## Notes:
  - This app will only work for MyPhone MyDigital TV Digital Dongle.